shree-c/node-shopping-api/readme.md

 ## Features
 - allow users to have an account
   - types of users : admin, shop-owners, users
-- shop owners can set up a shop with different catagories and a number of items in each catagory
+- shop owners can set up a shop with different categories and a number of items in each category
 - each item has certain attributes
   - name
   - price and shipping charges